-1. After considering the site requirements (see Section 7.0) position the fixing template on the wall ensuring it is level both horizontally and vertically.
+1. After considering the site requirements (see Section 7.0) position the fixing template (Fig. 16) on the wall ensuring it is level both horizontally and vertically.

 2. Mark the position of the two most suitable fixing slots for the wall plate and boiler lower fixing holes.
 It is preferable to use the horizontal fixing slots.
-For side flue exit, mark as shown.